Reevoke1/vmsetup/README.md

-Run a boxstarter script that installs a memory scanner and debugger.
+Run a boxstarter script that installs a memory scanner, debugger and firefox.

 # How to use
 Run the following two scripts in powershell: